mvance/mail_login/potential_enhancements.todo.md

 - [x] ✅ Review other methods and split as needed
 - [x] ✅ Maintain single-purpose focus for each test
 - [x] ✅ Update docblocks appropriately
-- [ ] ⬜ Run tests to verify no regression
+- [x] ✅ Run tests to verify no regression (found and fixed Unicode/username conflicts)

 **Completion Criteria**: No test methods exceed 50 lines, each method has single clear purpose, all tests pass